Mental Health & Wedding Musicians: Hidden Pressures Behind the Gigs

 Many wedding musicians were ineligible for the Self-Employment Income Support Scheme or faced long delays before receiving funds.
 Some left the industry entirely to take on more stable work.
 Others tried to hold on, often experiencing severe financial strain and loss of professional identity.

 Even several years later, the psychological impact of this period remains.
-In our survey, 57 percent of musicians said they still feel anxious about the possibility of a similar event happening again, despite strong bookings in 2024 and 2025.
+In our survey, 57 percent of musicians said they still feel anxious about the possibility of a similar event happening again, despite strong bookings in 2026.

 A Freelance Career Under Pressure